How does Rest Less make money

 4. Private hospital treatment isn’t always covered

-If you have an accident when you’re away and you need medical treatment, in some cases you may be given an option of visiting a state-run or a private hospital.
-If it’s an emergency and there’s no option this shouldn’t be a problem and your insurer should pay out for your treatment costs.
+If you have an accident when you’re away and you need medical treatment, in some cases you may be given the option of visiting a state-run or a private hospital.
+If it’s an emergency and there’s no option, this shouldn’t be a problem and your insurer should pay out for your treatment costs if you go to a private hospital.

 However, if it’s something non-urgent and you’ve chosen a private hospital, in some cases an insurer might reject your claim.